Raoul Bhaneja: Career

 Bhaneja narrated the 2020 novel, Afterlife Crisis, by Randal Graham.

 In January 2006 Bhaneja debuted in Hamlet (solo), a one-man version of Shakespeare's Hamlet directed by Robert Ross Parker, which has been performed across Canada including an engagement at The National Arts Centre in the fall of 2013, in the United Kingdom at The Assembly Rooms as part of the Edinburgh Festival Fringe and The Royal Academy of Dramatic Art as well as in New York City on a number of occasions, including Off Broadway.
 The production is the subject of a documentary, directed by Jeff Stephenson, that was later nominated for the 2008 Gemini Award.

 His stage musical Life, Death and The Blues, produced in association with Theatre Passe Muraille in Toronto, toured across Canada for more than a hundred performances and played to more than 20,000 patrons.
 Described as a "theatre/concert hybrid," the Dora Mavor Moore Award and Betty Mitchell Award production featured a live band on stage and Raoul Bhaneja's co-star, Juno-Award-winner Divine Brown.
 That successful production was followed by the hit play Disgraced by Ayad Akhtar, co-produced with Mirvish Productions, which smashed box-office records in two separate runs in Toronto at the Panasonic Theatre as well as at the Citadel Theatre in Edmonton.
 Bhaneja was joined on stage by his wife Birgitte Solem.
-He later produced the Canadian premiere of Vietgone by Qui Nguyen at Royal Manitoba Theatre Centre in Winnipeg.
+He later produced the Canadian premiere of Vietgone by Qui Nguyen at the Royal Manitoba Theatre Centre in Winnipeg.